credentials/credentials.github.io/proposals/irma-without-apdus.md

 * The `irma_api_server` verifies the proof.
 If anything went wrong, it reports failure.
 Otherwise, it sends the attributes contained in the proof back to the service provider (the IrmaTube website), in the form of a signed JSON web token.

 Notice that the IrmaTube website now does almost nothing, apart from showing the QR-code; the token itself is responsible for informing its owner about what is happening.
 However, the service provider should be aware of the (RSA) public key with which `irma_api_server` signs the JSON web tokens, so that it can verify these.

-# Smart cards

-We can keep the smart cards in the game as follows:

-* We build a translator that can translate our new protocol back and forth to APDU's.
-* We endow the `irma_android_cardproxy` with this translator, and develop a similar desktop application for physical cardreaders that also uses this translator.
-These two apps can keep the user up-to-date through their GUI, but otherwise the card is authoritative.
-* The service provider puts the URL to the verifier server in a new URL scheme like  `irma://something/something`
-* The `irma_android_cardproxy` can scan QR codes like the cardemu can, but the desktop application will have to be notified of new sessions in some other way - perhaps the website explicitly shows the session key to the user, who can then copy and paste it into the desktop app.

 # The protocol